Elvis Andrus Player Props: White Sox vs. Tigers

-Saturday, Elvis Andrus and the Chicago White Sox play the Detroit Tigers and Michael Lorenzen, with the first pitch at 2:10 PM ET.
+Elvis Andrus -- 0-for-2 in his last game -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Matthew Boyd on the mound, on June 4 at 2:10 PM ET.

-He returns to action for the first time since June 3, when he went 0-for-3 against the Astros.
+He had a hitless performance in his previous game (0-for-2) against the Tigers.

 Elvis Andrus Game Info & Props vs. the Tigers